• Skip to primary navigation

 • Pinto beans are used to substitute black beans in recipes.

-• Make your own taco seasoning blend.
+• You can make your own taco seasoning blend.
 Most taco seasoning mixes contain salt, warming spices (such as paprika, oregano, and chili), onion powder, and garlic powder.
 The measurements I use are 1 Tablespoon of chili powder, 1 Tablespoon of cumin,1 Tablespoon of Paprika, 1 Tablespoon of garlic powder, 1 Tablespoon of oregano, 2 Tablespoons of onion powder, and ½ teaspoon of salt.

 Instead of cooking the pasta in a separate pan, everything goes in one pot together.
 And one pot means minimal mess.